WELCOME TO

 Mission

 ASIPI research aims to pioneer scientific exploration by advancing surface functionalization through physical and chemical approaches, focusing on enhancing efficiency in physicochemical interface processes.
 By coupling cutting-edge studies of surface engineering, functional polymer, interface mechanics, and micro/nano-fabrication, the designed static and dynamic surfaces are promising to reinforce and improve the interface process autonomously.
 The multi-processes of chemical conversion, interfacial adhesion, molecular recognition, wetting dynamics, and heat transfer could be regulated over multiple length scales.
-Leveraging the convergence of interdisciplinary backgrounds from chemical engineering, mechanical engineering, and materials science, the ASIPI research is endowed with keen insight into various fundamental science and engineering applications towards the stickiest challenges in environment, energy, and health.
-The special topics involve but not be limited to the smart self-regulating system, interfacial adhesion/lubrication, liquid/solid repellency, anti/de-icing, droplet self-propulsion, dropwise condensation, drag reduction, water harvesting, membrane separation, renewable power, energy storage devices.
+Leveraging the convergence of interdisciplinary backgrounds from chemical engineering, mechanical engineering, and materials science, the ASIPI research has keen insight into various fundamental science and engineering applications towards the stickiest adhesion & friction challenges in environment, energy, and health.
+The special topics involve but not be limited to smart self-regulating systems, interfacial adhesion/lubrication, liquid/solid repellency, anti/de-icing, droplet self-propulsion, thermal management, drag reduction, water-energy nexus, nanochannel flow, fiber surface sensing, energy storage devices.

 Expertise